Azure-Samples/azure-monitor-opencensus-python/azure_monitor/azfunc_sample/README.md

 The images shows the following elements:

-- Correlated (per Azure Function invocatio) log information incl
+- Correlated (per Azure Function invocation) log information including:
     - Incoming request information
-    - Appication traces & error messages
+    - Application traces & error messages
-    - External dependencies (IN-PROC & HTTP using Python's requests)
+    - External dependencies (IN-PROC & HTTP using Python's `requests` library)
 - Application Map (defined cloud role and cloud instance values)

+### Additional Customizations Enabling Azure Monitor Scenarios

+- In order to get the application topology (Application Insight's Application Map) the correct *Cloud Role Name* (field: cloud_RoleName) must be set (using a [Telemetry Processor](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-filtering-sampling#opencensus-python-telemetry-processors))

-### Known Limitations in Current OOTB Logging Integration (Azure Function)
+### Known Limitations in Current OpenCensus Azure Monitor Log Exporter

-- External dependency log records don't have the correct *Cloud Role Name* (field: cloud_RoleName).
-This results in wrong information displayed in Application Insight's *Application Map*.
-See <https://github.com/census-instrumentation/opencensus-python/issues/1052>
-- Errors (logged with the OOTB logging integration) are not correctly logged as Application Insights Exception records.
-Currently `logging.exception(..)` creates a trace record (with severity level 3 = Error).
-This comes with certain side effects: E.g. errors are won't show up in Application Insights dashboard (*Failures*) and troubleshooting becomes harder (see issue <https://github.com/Azure/azure-functions-python-worker/issues/866>)
+- Errors (logged using the OpenCensus Azure Monitor Log Exporter) are logged as Application Insights Trace records (e.g. `logging.exception(..)` creates a trace record (with severity level 3 = Error)).
+Since errors don't result in a not logged as Application Insights Exceptions log record, errors don't show up in the Application Insights dashboard (*Failures* tab) - see issue <https://github.com/Azure/azure-functions-python-worker/issues/866>)
+- Logs are not correlated when crossing API boundaries (distributed tracing).

 ## Goal

 The goal of this code sample is to demonstrate an alternative (custom) approach of instrumenting Azure Function code using Opencensus.
-This should give developers more insights how to use Opencensus and how to overcome the limitations of the OOTB implementation.
+This should give developers more insights how to use Opencensus and how to customize monitoring integration (based on the OpenCensus Azure Monitor Log Exporter).

 > *Important.
-Once the issues (see below) are resolved in the platform, it is recommended to move to the OOTB implementation!*
+Once the issues (see below) are resolved in the platform, it is recommended to move to updated OpenCensus Azure Monitor Log Exporter implementation!*

 ## Run Locally